GenAICloudDevOps/Gen-AI-Apps/GenAIApps-Portfolio/README.md

 1. Select Document and click Process
 2. Input a question and get a response

+### App4 Multi-Agent Collaboration using CrewAI

+#### Unlock the power of collaborative AI with the innovative Streamlit application.
+Define two AI agents—each with unique roles and expertise—to work in tandem: one agent dives deep into research, while the other crafts a polished, insightful report based on the findings.

+1. Input Topic, Choose Model
+2. Define Agents Role, Goal, Backstory and Task Description
+3. Click Generate

 ## Important Notices

 - **Cost Awareness**: Be mindful of AWS resources, Mistral APIs, and other resources consumption and costs before deployment